intel/llvm/sycl/test-e2e/README.md

 `%{run-unfiltered-devices}`, or `%if run-mode`.

 Currently, the only triple supported for `build-only` mode is `spir64`.

+#### `build-only` future work
+Note, the fact that `build-only` ignores general `UNSUPPORTED`/`REQUIRES` statements is a current limitation.
+The logic for taking into account the features that affect compilation, and ignoring those that are only relevant to the execution of the program is currently being worked on.

 ### `--param test-mode=run-only`
 In this mode, tests will not be compiled, they will only run.
 To do this only the